 \begin{definition} Let $a\in\R$.
 An element $x\in\R$ satisfying

-is called a central weak core inverse of $a$, and it is denoted by $a^{\cc}.$ The smallest positive integer $k$ satisfying the above equations is called an index (central weak core index) of $a$ and it is denoted by $\ind_{cw}(a)$. \end{definition} We denote the set of all central weak core invertible elements in $\R$ by $\R^{\cc}.$ and discuss a few basic properties of the central weak core inverse. \begin{proposition} Let $a\in\R$ be central weak core invertible and $x=a^{\cc}$.
+is called {a central weak core inverse of $a$, and it is denoted by $a^{\cc}.$ The smallest positive integer $k$ satisfying the above equations is called the index} (central weak core index) of $a$ and is denoted by $\ind_{cw}(a)$. \end{definition} We denote the set of central weak core invertible elements in $\R$ by $\R^{\cc}$. and discuss the basic properties of the central weak core inverse. \begin{proposition} Let $a\in\R$ be central weak core invertible and $x=a^{\cc}$.
 Then the following assertions hold: \begin{enumerate}[\rm(i)] \item $ax^2=x$; \item $ax=xa$; \item $x^2a=x$; \item $xa^2x=ax$. \end{enumerate} \end{proposition}

 \begin{proof} (i) Let $x=a^{\cc}$.
-Using the centrality of $ax$, we obtain $x=xax=axx=ax^2$. \\ (ii) From Definition \ref{def:cwep} and Lemma \ref{lm:Drazin}, we have
+Using the centrality of $ax$, we obtain $x=xax=axx=ax^2$. \\ (ii) {From Definition} \ref{def:cwep} and Lemma \ref{lm:Drazin}, we have

-(iii) $x^2a=xxa=xax=x.$\\ (iv) Using (ii), we have $xa^2x=xaax=axax=ax.$ \end{proof} The uniqueness of the central weak core inverse is proved in the next result. \begin{theorem} Let $a\in\R^{\cc}$.
-Then the central weak core inverse of $a$ is unique. \end{theorem} \begin{proof} Suppose there exist two inverses say $x$ and $y$.
-Then by Lemma \ref{lm:Drazin}, we obtain
+(iii) $x^2a=xxa=xax=x.$\\ (iv) Using (ii), we obtain $xa^2x=xaax=axax=ax.$ \end{proof} The uniqueness of the central weak core inverse is proven in the next result. \begin{theorem} Let $a\in\R^{\cc}$.
+Then the central weak core inverse of $a$ is unique. \end{theorem} \begin{proof} Suppose that there exist two inverses, $x$ and $y$.
+Then, by Lemma \ref{lm:Drazin}, we obtain

 \end{proof}